On a potential invasion path, Ukrainians watch, worry, plan — and some dance

-Now she feels the threat closing in on her family once again.
+Now Ponomarenko, 39, feels the threat closing in once again.

-Russian troops, tanks and artillery are massing along the border near eastern Ukraine and moving into neighboring Belarus for what Moscow says are joint military exercises scheduled to begin next week.
-The closest Russian troops have massed just beyond the border of Ukraine and Belarus, a fast, 25-mile drive from her home.
+Russian troops, tanks and artillery are massing along the border near eastern Ukraine and moving into neighboring Belarus to the north for what Moscow says are joint military exercises scheduled to begin next week.
+It is the closest that Russian troops have massed just beyond the border of Ukraine and Belarus, a fast 25-mile drive from Ponomarenko’s home.

-Russian officials say there are no plans to invade Ukraine even as the Kremlin steps up pressure intended to keep Ukraine from bolstering its Western ties.
-But Russia’s show of military force in ally Belarus has prompted fears of a deepening conflict that could open a new front in the north.
+Russian officials say they have no plans to invade Ukraine, even as the Kremlin steps up pressure intended to keep Ukraine from bolstering its Western ties.
+But Russia’s show of military force in the territory of its ally Belarus has prompted fears of a deepening conflict that opens a new front in the north.

-The road to Kyiv, about 150 miles down a paved highway, is not only the fastest run to the capital from the border, but the road is also the most practical, Ukrainian officials acknowledged.
+The road to Kyiv, 150 miles on a paved highway, is not only the fastest run to the capital from the border, but the road also is the most practical route in, Ukrainian officials acknowledged.
 Thick forests and icy swamps act as natural barriers in the region.

-The first major town on the way is Chernihiv.
+The first major town on the way south to Kyiv is Chernihiv.

-“I want to prepare for the worst scenario and escape somehow, if the war starts,” Ponomarenko, 39, told The Washington Post in her apartment in the city of about 300,000 people, dotted with historical cathedrals and still bearing scars from its Nazi occupation during World War II.
+“I want to prepare for the worst scenario and escape somehow, if the war starts,” Ponomarenko, 39, told The Washington Post in her apartment in the city of about 300,000 that is dotted with historical cathedrals and still bears the scars of its occupation by Nazi Germany in World War II.

-As Ukrainian, U.S. and NATO officials debate the likelihood of a Russian invasion, Ukrainians along the highway are split on whether their homes will be in the path of potential tank convoys.
+As Ukrainian, U.S. and NATO officials debate the chances of a Russian invasion, Ukrainians along the highway are split on whether their homes will be in the path of potential tank convoys.
 An escalation is unlikely, some argued, while others waxed nostalgic about the Soviet Union, which included Ukraine as one of its republics.
 And as talk about destruction reaches a fever pitch, some Ukrainians have hit the dance floor in clubs to escape a sense of dread for a fleeting moment.

-What concerns Ponomarenko is a sense of complacency.
+One of Ponomarenko’s concerns is what she sees as a sense of complacency.
 She said many people in the region around Chernihiv have been untouched by the conflict in the east, where Russian-backed separatists carved out two enclaves.
-If they haven’t been personally affected by the deaths of nearly 14,000 people since 2014, the conflict can be an afterthought.
+If people in her region have not been personally affected by the deaths of nearly 14,000 people since 2014, she said, the conflict can be an afterthought.

 “Most people are not taking it seriously,” she said.

-There are about 5,000 Russian troops in Belarus mobilized for training exercises for 10 days in February, Ukrainian and U.S. officials have said, though officials have asserted that the number could balloon to 30,000.
-There are an estimated 100,000 Russian forces along the Ukrainian border farther to the east.
+About 5,000 Russian troops are in Belarus for training exercises scheduled to last 10 days in February, Ukrainian and U.S. officials have said, although officials have asserted that the number could rise to 30,000.
+Russia has placed an estimated 100,000 of its troops along the Ukrainian border farther to the east.

-Speaking during a Washington Post Live event on Monday, NATO Secretary General Jens Stoltenberg said that Russia’s upcoming military exercises in Belarus are grounds for additional concern.
+Speaking during a Washington Post Live event Monday, NATO Secretary General Jens Stoltenberg said Russia’s upcoming military exercises in Belarus are grounds for additional concern.
 “Russia has used military exercises before as a disguise, as a cover,” he said.

 U.S. Defense Secretary Lloyd Austin said last week that the number of mobilized Russian troops “far and away exceeds what we would typically see them do for exercises.”

-Oleksiy Danilov, the secretary for Ukraine’s National Security and Defense Council, said there are no current signs of an invasion from Belarus, but the military has not ruled out the possibility it could be a springboard for attack.
-He said dense forests and swamps would make an assault difficult, forcing an invasion along existing roads.
-Chernobyl, site of the nuclear disaster in 1986, occupies a swath of no man’s land to the west that would also complicate an off-road assault.
+Oleksiy Danilov, the secretary for Ukraine’s National Security and Defense Council, said that there are no immediate signs of an invasion from Belarus but that the military has not ruled out the possibility it could be a springboard for attack.
+He said dense forests and swamps would make an assault difficult, forcing an invading force onto existing roads.
+Chernobyl, the site of a nuclear disaster in 1986, occupies a swath of no man’s land to the west that also would complicate an off-road assault.

-Deployments to secure the Belarus border are accelerating, along with the delivery of ammunition, fuel and other supplies, he said.
+Deployments to secure the Belarusian border are accelerating, along with the delivery of ammunition, fuel and other supplies, Danilov said.

-Yet pockets of the northern border appeared lightly defended.
-At the Senkivka crossing on Friday, where the borders with Russia and Belarus converge, a handful of Ukrainian soldiers could be seen patrolling the area as commercial trucks rolled past dilapidated bunkers.
-Drones and other observation points help keep the border under watch, Oleksandra Stupak, a border security officer, told a group of reporters.
+Yet, parts of the northern border appeared lightly defended.
+At the Senkivka crossing Friday, where the three countries’ borders converge, a handful of Ukrainian soldiers could be seen patrolling the area as commercial trucks rolled past dilapidated bunkers.
+Drones and observation points help keep the border under watch, Oleksandra Stupak, a border security officer, told a group of reporters.
 She pointed out a wooden barricade that could be used to block the road.

-An obelisk dubbed the Three Sisters, a Soviet-era commemoration to recognize friendly relations, was installed at the tri-border point, Stupak said.
-She stopped reporters from approaching the area, warning it could be seen as a provocation from the other nations.
+An obelisk dubbed the Three Sisters, a Soviet-era monument to friendly relations, was installed at the tri-border point, Stupak said.
+She stopped reporters from approaching the area, warning that the other nations could see that as a provocation.

 In a tiny village just outside the crossing, Nicholai Lebedev, a 68-year-old retiree, yearned for a return to the Soviet Union, where he said better jobs and utility prices made life easier.
-He rejected the notion he could be in danger in the event the Russian military uses the road a few feet from his sunken fence.
+He rejected the notion that he could be in danger in the event the Russian military uses the road a few feet from his sunken fence.

 “Nobody will attack us.
 They are my brothers.
 We are the same nation,” he said, referring to Kyivan Rus, an ancient federation of Slavic people.
-Putin’s Russia has used similar notions of ancient bonds and “one people” in propaganda seeking to blur the concept of a separate Ukrainian identity and culture.
+Russian President Vladimir Putin’s Russia has used similar notions of ancient bonds and “one people” in propaganda seeking to blur the concept of a separate Ukrainian identity and culture.

-In Chernihiv, Roman Avramenko has taken a more somber approach.
+In Chernihiv, Roman Avramenko is more somber.

-Avramenko is the executive director of Truth Hounds, a Kyiv-based group that investigates war crimes and human right violations in Ukraine and elsewhere.
+Avramenko is the executive director of Truth Hounds, a Kyiv-based group that investigates possible war crimes and human rights violations in Ukraine and elsewhere.
 The group has begun preparations to fall back in the event of a Russian invasion, stockpiling clean water and firewood to get through the unrelenting winter.
-Its work will continue, he said, with extra layers of vigilance to keep documents in cloud storage and free of confiscation.
+Its work will continue, he said, with extra vigilance to keep documents in cloud storage and immune to confiscation.

 “I know what will be going on,” he said, “when Russia will come.”